 Rezen: “NO!
 Then, what is the problem?
 In my simple tone and honest opinion, it is due to the fractured mentality, tuned to parochialism of religion, provincialism, tribalism, racism, individualism, egotism and, in the insightful Tigrigna wisdom of past generation (which I dare mangle it in foreign language) is the excuse that >>> ‘my mother’s skirt tripped me’”

-In our situation, we are asking for unity and democracy predominantly from the mental orientation of Paganism, Christianity and Islam having different cultural values and languages within the society.
-The regional and continental flirtation with the west also influence our political outlooks blending with our colonial experience and distinct cultural, ethnical, communal and social values to produce a stereotypically obscure version of democracy.
+In our situation, we are asking for unity and democracy predominantly from ethical orientation of Paganism, Christianity and Islam having different cultural values and languages within the society.
+The regional and continental flirtation with the west also influence our political outlooks blending with our colonial experience and distinct cultural, ethnic, communal and social values to produce a stereotypically obscure version of democracy.
 Said values complicate the fundamental concept of western democracy in the practical experience of the African people.

 This factor I believe is the main cause of our failure to practically communicate with democratic values.
 We could not even develop the capacity of solving our problems together after the rich experience of liberating the country with unparalleled unity and sacrifice.
 It is our inherited ego from our cultures and traditions that distort the concept of western democracy in our relationships no matter how democratic minded we think we were.
 This is the cause of the on going rigidity on what we believe instead of opening up and resiliently amalgamating our ideas through dialogue oriented compromise for all inclusive hybrid socio-political destination.
-We grew fearful of creativity in favor of the monotonous mindset that did not get us anywhere.
+We grew fearful of creativity in favor of the stationary mindset that did not get us anywhere.
 We became immune to new ideas despite failing time and again with our old ideas.
-We flatter ourselves thinking we were bigger than our capacity to deliver.
-We condemn the regime of rigidity, yet we practice the same disease with each other because of serious misunderstanding of democracy.
-It is lack of humility, confidence, addiction to tedious approaches of life and the tendency to personalize objective issues via competition that agitate us to develop the tenacity of owning a socio-political concept contrary to the basic principles of democracy and indefinite science affiliated subject matters as such.
+We flatter ourselves thinking we were bigger than our capacity to deliver and condemn the regime of rigidity and dictatorship, yet practicing the same diseases with each other because of serious misunderstanding of democracy.
+It is starvation for attention, lack of humility, confidence, hunger for power, addiction to tedious approaches of life and the tendency to personalize objective issues via competition that agitates us to develop the tenacity of owning a socio-political concept contrary to the basic principles of democracy and indefinite science affiliated subject matters as such.